Oxted: News

+Cinema

+The early use of cinematograph as media entertainment in Oxted took place in the Hoskins Arms Hotel Assembly Rooms to a crowded audience in late 1913.
+In 1920 the Hoskins Cinema, adjacent the current cinema, nicknamed the Tin Shed due to the corrigated tin roof burnt down after 6 months of use.
+The new Oxted "Kinema" opened in early 1921 once again located within the grounds of the Hoskins Arms Hotel.
+1929 the Plaza opened in 7 Station Road West with the balcony being added in 1936.
+Independently owned until 2001 when the name was changed to "The Screen", in 2008 Mainline Pictures chain was taken over by Everyman Media Group.

 Transport

-Oxted railway station and Hurst Green railway station are on the Oxted Line.
+The town is served by Oxted railway station and Hurst Green railway station, both on the Oxted Line.
 Northbound trains run via East Croydon to either London Victoria or London Bridge.
 Southbound trains run to either Uckfield via Edenbridge Town or to East Grinstead via Lingfield.

-Oxted is also served by a total of four bus routes, operated by Southdown PSV (routes 236, 410, 594, 595).
-These services provide connections to Westerham, Redhill, Godstone, Edenbridge and East Grinstead.
+The town is also served by Metrobus routes 236, 410, 594 and 595 which provide connections to Westerham, Redhill, Godstone, Edenbridge and East Grinstead.

 Education

 St Mary's C of E Primary School opened as a National school in Beadles Lane in 1872.
 Between 1963 and 1974, it moved in stages to its current site in Silkham Road.
 In 2018, it merged with the adjacent Downs Way School to create a primary school with a total enrolment of 660 pupils.

 Hurst Green Infant School opened as a primary school in 1960.
 In 1993, it became an infants school with a nursery department and since then has educated children aged from two to eight.
 Holland Junior School opened in 1971 as a middle school.
 It became a junior school in 1993 and educates pupils aged from eight to eleven.

 Oxted School was opened in 1929 and was the first co-educational grammar school in Surrey.
 Originally called Oxted Secondary School, it opened with 22 pupils, but numbers had grown to 120 by 1932.
 Following the Second World War, it adopted the name Oxted County School and was renamed to Oxted School in September 1999.
 In August 1998, a fire destroyed 22 classrooms, the dining hall and the library, but the school reopened for the Autumn Term on time, with many lessons held in temporary buildings.
 A replacement building, named the Meridian Building, was opened in January 2000.
 The refurbished arts centre was opened in 2019 by musician Richard Stilgoe as part of the school's 90th anniversary celebrations.

 Moor House School and College, in Hurst Green, was founded in 1947 by the neurologist Cecil Worster-Drought to educate children with speech and language impairments.
 Initially it catered for residential students only, but in 2011 it began to admit day pupils and, a year later, a sixth-form centre was opened.
 The new residential student village was opened by Sophie, Countess of Wessex in October 2016.

-Limpsfield Grange is a SEND school for girls and formerly an open air school.